microsoft/playwright-testing-service/README.md

 - An Azure account with an active subscription.
 If you don't have an Azure subscription, [create a free account](https://aka.ms/mpt/create-azure-subscription) before you begin.
 - Your Azure account must be assigned the [Owner](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner), [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor), or one of the [classic administrator roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles#classic-subscription-administrator-roles).
+- A Playwright project.
+If you don't have one, you can clone this repository and navigate to samples/get-started.
+- Azure CLI.
+If you don't have Azure CLI, see [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 ### Create a Workspace